jrtechs/NodeJSBlog/entries/programming/c-to-c++-tutorial.md

 };
 ```

-## "Abstract" Classes
+## Abstract Classes

-Abstract classes are simply classes which can not be instantiated.
+Abstract classes are simply classes which cannot be instantiated.
 To do this in C++
 you simply set a virtual function equal to zero.

 ```c++